 If these sorts of complex questions fascinate you, you’ll love studying politics and international relations with us.
 This is an opportunity for you to learn more about the world’s most topical political issues and address them in a stimulating environment where discussion is quite simply the way we work.

 We've designed our courses to be flexible, enabling you to choose optional modules that reflect your interests.
-Moreover, you can gain a direct insight into real-world political processes through innovative political simulations and work placements.
-Our Model United Nations, US Foreign Policy and Middle East simulations give you the opportunity to get a direct feel for the political process and apply your knowledge and skills to a scenario that mimics real life.
-We also offer a programme of guest speakers, experts from the world of politics and international relations, and a range of study abroad opportunities.
+Moreover, you can gain a direct insight into real-world political processes through innovative political simulations, integrated work placements and hands-on tasks.
+Our Model United Nations, US Foreign Policy and Middle East simulations give you the opportunity to apply your knowledge and skills to a scenario that mimics real life, while our Media and Politics module involves you in producing the day's political news.
+We also offer an extensive programme of guest speakers and visiting experts, and a range of placement and study abroad opportunities.

 Your learning is informed by our world-leading research and is led by expert staff who have direct experience of the world of politics and international affairs.
-In 2017, we achieved a student satisfaction score of 92% for our teaching (National Student Survey, 2017.).

 Most of your learning time will be spent in small seminar groups, allowing you to interact directly with staff and other students and add your own voice to the discussion.